kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 Using Kopia Repository Server as Data Mover in Blueprint
 ********************************************************

-This tutorial will demonstrate the use of Kopia to copy or restore backups to a Kopia repository.
-We will be using kanister functions that use Kopia repository Server as data mover in the blueprint.
+This tutorial will demonstrate how to use Kopia to copy or restore backups in a Kopia repository.
+We will be using kanister functions that use the Kopia repository Server as the data mover in the blueprint.
-For additional documentation on kanister functions and blueprints, refer to the :ref:`architecture` and :ref:`kanister functions<functions>` sections respectively.
+For additional documentation on kanister functions and blueprints, refer to the :ref:`architecture` and :ref:`kanister functions<functions>` sections, respectively.

 .. contents:: Tutorial Overview
   :local: